 a.
 Supported Employment may include assessment and identification of vocational interests and capabilities in preparation for job development and assisting the Client to locate a job or job development on behalf of the Client.

 b.
-Supported Employment may be delivered in a variety of settings in which Clients interact with individuals without disabilities, other than those individuals who are providing services to the Client, to the same extent that individuals without disabilities employed in comparable positions would interact.
+Supported Employment may be delivered in a variety of settings in which Clients have the opportunity to interact regularly with individuals without disabilities, other than those individuals who are providing services to the Client.

 c.
 Supported Employment is work outside of a facility-based site, which is owned or operated by an agency whose primary focus is service provision to persons with developmental disabilities.

 d.
-Supported Employment is provided in community jobs, enclaves or mobile crews.
+Supported Employment is provided in community jobs or mobile crews.

 e.
-Group Employment including mobile crews or enclaves shall not exceed eight (8) Clients.
+Group Employment including mobile crews shall not exceed eight (8) Clients.

 f.
 Supported Employment includes activities needed to sustain paid work by Clients including supervision and training.